genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/06_cons_configuring-runtime.md

 [Introduction](/creating-applications/defining-your-application/business-logic/consolidators/consolidators/)  | [Where to define](/creating-applications/defining-your-application/business-logic/consolidators/cons-where-to-define/) | [Basics](/creating-applications/defining-your-application/business-logic/consolidators/cons-technical-details/) |  [Advanced](/creating-applications/defining-your-application/business-logic/consolidators/cons-advanced-technical-details/) | [More examples](/creating-applications/defining-your-application/business-logic/consolidators/cons-more-examples/) | [Configuring runtime](/creating-applications/defining-your-application/business-logic/consolidators/cons-configuring-runtime/) | [Testing](/creating-applications/defining-your-application/business-logic/consolidators/cons-testing/)

-## Adding the consolidator to processes.xml
+## Adding the Consolidator to processes.xml

-Before you can use the consolidator you have created, you must add its details to the  **processes.xml** file for the application.
+Before you can use the Consolidator you have created, you must add its details to the  **processes.xml** file for the application.
 This is located in the **.cfg** folder for the application.
-The file contains tags that define key characteristics of the consolidator - for example, dependencies and logging level.
+The file contains tags that define key characteristics of the Consolidator - for example, dependencies and logging level.

 Here is an example configuration (the tags are explained in the page on the [processes.xml file](/creating-applications/configure-runtime/processes-xml/)):